sagemath/trac_to_gh/Issue 4050.md

 # Issue 4050: Shared worksheets are not copied correctly

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4050

 Original creator: mhampton